intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

   }
   ```

-  If you fetch some resources from the backend, the data **must be pre-compiled** for production. exmaple is [here](https://github.com/intlify/vue-i18n-next/tree/master/examples/backend).
+  If you fetch some resources from the backend, the data **must be pre-compiled** for production. example is [here](https://github.com/intlify/vue-i18n-next/tree/master/examples/backend).

 ### `jitCompilation`